frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 ## Example

-Here's an example of a well-defined Table Dialect descriptor for a CSV format:
+An example of a well-defined Table Dialect descriptor for a CSV format:

 ```json
 {